xumingming/clj-dubbo/README.md

 ;; 3
 ```

-* Call a service method whose param is a POJO.
+* Also supports service method whose param is a POJO.

 ``` clojure
 ;; For service method whose param is a POJO, you just need to treat the param